This dough can be used for more than just the obvious, although who doesn’t love homemade pizza?

-12⁄3 cups bread flour (you may substitute unbleached, all- purpose flour)
+- 3 cups bread flour (you may substitute unbleached, all-purpose flour)

-Nutritional information per single-crust serving (based on 8 servings):
+Nutritional information per serving (based on 12 servings for 2 pies):

 - In a liquid measuring cup dissolve the yeast and sugar in warm water.
 Let stand until foamy, about 5 minutes.
 (Note: If the yeast does not get foamy within 10 minutes, that means that it is not active and you should toss it and start again with new yeast.)

-- Insert the chopping blade into the work bowl of the food processor.
-Add the flour, salt and olive oil to the bowl and pulse a few times to combine.
-With the machine running on Low, pour the liquid mixture through the feed tube as fast as the flour absorbs it.
+- Insert the dough or metal chopping blade into the work bowl of a food processor.
+Add the flour, salt and olive oil.
+Pulse a few times to combine.
+With the machine running, pour the liquid mixture through the feed tube as fast as the flour absorbs it.
 Process until the dough cleans the sides of the work bowl and forms a ball.
 Continue to process for 30 seconds to knead the dough.
-Dough should be slightly sticky.
+Dough may be slightly sticky.

-- Lightly dust a large mixing bowl with flour.
-Add dough and cover bowl with plastic wrap.
+- Lightly coat the inside of a large bowl with olive oil.
+Add dough, turn to coat in oil and cover bowl with plastic wrap.
 Let rise in a warm, draft-free place for about 1 hour; dough should double in size.